italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     :figwidth: 100%
     :align: center

-    PID Issuance - General architecture and high level flow
+    PID Issuance - General architecture and high level flow.

-Below a detailed description for each step represented in the previous picture:
+Below the description of the steps represented in the previous picture:

-    0. **Wallet Instance Setup**: the first time the Wallet Instance is started a preliminary setup phase MUST be carried out.
-It consists of the release of a verifiable proof issued by the Attestation Service provided by the Wallet Provider that asserts the genuineness, the authenticity and the compliance with a trust framework of the Wallet Instance.
-The verifiable proof binds a public key corresponding to a local private key generated by the Wallet Instance.
+    0. **Wallet Instance Setup**: the first time the Wallet Instance is started a preliminary setup phase is carried out.
+It consists of the release of the Wallet Instance Attestation issued by Wallet Attestation Service asserting the genuineness and the compliance of the Wallet Instance with the shared trust framework.
+The Wallet Instance Attestation binds the public key provided by the Wallet Instance, related to one of the private keys generated by the Wallet Instance.
-    1. **Obtaining the trusted PID Provider**: the Wallet Instance discovers the trusted PID Provider using the Federation API (e.g.: using the Subordinate Listing Endpoint of the Trust Anchor and its Intermediates), and then inspects the metadata looking for the availability of the PID credential.
+    1. **Digital Credential Issuers Discovery**: the Wallet Instance discovers the trusted Digital Credential Issuers using the Federation API (e.g.: using the Subordinate Listing Endpoint of the Trust Anchor and its Intermediates), inspecting the Credential Issuer metadata and Trust Marks for filtering the PID Provider.
-    2. **Obtaining of PID Provider Metadata**: the Wallet Instance establishes the trust to the PID Provider according to the Trust Model, obtaining the Metadata that discloses the formats of the PID, the algorithms supported, and any other parameter required for interoperability needs.
+    2. **PID Provider Metadata**: the Wallet Instance establishes the trust to the PID Provider according to the Trust Model and obtains the Metadata that discloses the formats of the PID, the algorithms supported, and any other parameter required for interoperability needs.
-    3. **PID Request**: following the Authorization Code Flow in `[OIDC4VCI.
-Draft 13] <https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html>`_ the Wallet Instance requests a PID to the PID Provider.
-A fresh key pair that is generated by the Wallet Instance for the purpose of the sender-constrained Access Token will be used by the PID Provider for the Holder Key Binding of the PID.
+    3. **PID Request**: using the Authorization Code Flow defined in `[OIDC4VCI.
+Draft 13] <https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html>`_ the Wallet Instance requests the PID to the PID Provider.
-    4. **User Authentication**: the PID Provider authenticates the User with LoA High, acting as an IAM Proxy to the National eID system.
+    4. **User Authentication**: the PID Provider authenticates the User with LoA High, acting as an Identity and Access Management Proxy to the National eID system.
-    5. **PID Issuance**: once the User authentication with LoA High happens, the User gives their consent, and the PID Provider releases a PID bound to the key material held by the requesting Wallet Instance.
+    5. **PID Issuance**: the User is authenticated with LoA High and the PID Provider releases a PID bound to the key material held by the requesting Wallet Instance.

 In the following sections the steps from 1 to 5 are further expanded into more technical details.

 High-Level (Q)EAA flow
 ----------------------